top of page

 When Should I Move My Plants Outside?

 Our rule of thumb is to wait until the long weekend in May to move your plants outdoors.
 This is when warmer temperatures are most consistent.
-Indoor plants require a minimum evening temperature of 10 degrees Celsius in order to remain healthy.
-If you notice the weather forecast is showing temperatures below this benchmark then bring your plants back indoors, to a covered porch, or a garage.
+Indoor plants require a minimum evening temperature of 10 degrees Celsius to remain healthy.
+If you notice the weather forecast is showing temperatures below this benchmark, bring your plants back indoors, to a covered porch or a garage.

 How Long Does it Take to Acclimate?